 Blue steel hands and aged luminous accents give the watch exceptional vintage character, while the honest patina across the dial reinforces its originality and decades of history.

 Inside is a manually wound Swiss chronograph movement marked “17 Jewels,” “2 Adjustments,” and “Midland Watch Co.”
-The movement architecture strongly suggests a Landeron-family chronograph caliber, one of the most important and widely used Swiss chronograph movement platforms of the mid-20th century.
+The movement architecture is consistent with a Venus chronograph caliber, one of the most respected manually wound chronograph movement families produced during the mid-20th century.

 The case shows honest wear and plating loss throughout the lugs and edges, giving the watch a rugged, lived-in character consistent with decades of use.
 Paired with its pump pushers and domed acrylic crystal, the overall presentation remains unmistakably vintage and highly evocative of the era.